drkostas/JobApplicationBot/README.md

 - [inform_success_subject.txt](data/inform_success_subject.txt): The subject of the email that is going to be sent to you when the bot successfully sends an email.
 - [inform_success_sent_html.html](data/inform_success_sent_html.html): The html body of the email that is going to be sent to you when the bot successfully sends an email.
+Make sure to use the {link} and {email} vars in order to include them in the email.
 - [inform_should_call.txt](data/inform_should_calll.txt): The subject of the email that is going to be sent to you when the bot couldn't find any email to a new ad, and requires manual action.
 - [inform_should_call_html.html](data/inform_should_calll_html.html): The html body of the email that is going to be sent to you when the bot couldn't find any email to a new ad, and requires manual action.
+Make sure to use the {link} var in order to include it in the email.
 - Attachments: Add any attachments you want to be included in the Ad Email and define their names in [xegr_jobs.yml](confs/xegr_jobs.yml)